Shopping Cart

 You will immediately receive a confirmation email.
 Confirm there that we can send you messages and download the sun protection guide.

-types of tocopherol
+Types of tocopherol

-• Alpha Tocopherol: The best vitamin E for the skin because it is the most active
+• Alpha-Tocopherol: The best vitamin E for the skin because it is the most active

-• beta-tocopherol
+• Beta-tocopherol

-• gamma tocopherol
+• Gamma tocopherol

-• Delta-tocopherol: has hardly any antioxidant effect
+• Delta-tocopherol: has little antioxidant effect

 Products with vitamin E